jhabikal21/Assessment/README.md

-As discussed, we can share below task to our candidate:
 In this round you need to solve the two challenges mentioned as below.

-I. Write Terraform code for the following tasks:
+### I. Write Terraform code for the following tasks:
 ---------------------------------------------------
 1. Cross Account S3-SNS-SQS Integration
 Create resources: